mingomax/ZF2Application/README.md

 ### Apache Setup

 To setup apache, setup a virtual host to point to the public/ directory of the project and you should be ready to go!

-It should look something like below:
+If you're using Apache 2.2, it should look something like below:

     <VirtualHost *:80>
-        ServerName zf2-tutorial.localhost
+        ServerName zf2.local
         DocumentRoot /path/to/zf2-tutorial/public
         SetEnv APPLICATION_ENV "development"
         <Directory /path/to/zf2-tutorial/public>